 Apply a dot of The Army Painter Warpaints Toxic Mist [Baharroth Blue mixed with white] on the edges of the cooling ribs to create a reflection.

-And there we have the finished plasma glow.
+And there we have the finished plasma glow as seen on my Skitarii Vanguard.
 The plasma cells were painted with a basecoat of Falcon Turquoise [Ahriman Blue], then layered with P3 Arcane Blue [Baharroth Blue mixed with Ahriman Blue], Baharroth Blue, and Warpaints Toxic Mist [Baharroth Blue mixed with white].
 I also glazed a few spots on the metal around the energy cells and the left bionic arm with Aethermatic Blue Contrast paint and thinned P3 Arcane Blue [Baharroth Blue mixed with Ahriman Blue], where the light would reflect.

 Paints you will need for this tutorial: